 “Mommy what would you change about your childhood?”

 My l’il big sunshine is always asking me questions that have me deep in thought.
 I really had to think about my answer to her question, because I had a decent childhood.
-Initially, I started to say “nothing,” but that response was silenced as I took a minute to dig a little deeper and them my heart answered and said, “More Love.”
+Initially, I started to say “nothing,” but that response was silenced as I took a minute to dig a little deeper and then my heart answered and said, “More Love.”

 Three things will last forever –faith, hope and love and the greatest of these is love.
 1 Corinthians 13:13

 Growing up, I understood that my parents loved me because they provided the physical needs of me and my siblings, and even some of our wants.
 We would eat dinner together every night, we celebrated birthdays and holidays with our extended family and went on family vacation often.
 However, our family environment wasn’t very affectionate, and there wasn’t much physical love shown.
 My parents rarely hugged and kissed me, and it was only a special occasion when I heard “I love you.”
-I learned a lot by watching my parents’ interaction with one another.
+I learned a lot by watching my parents’ interaction with each other.
 I knew at an early age that I did not want what they had in marriage or what they identified as family, because I didn’t feel or see that it embodied love.
 “No love present…no love lost” resonated deep within me.

 As I got older and started developing my own relationships, I learned how selfish and heartless those close to me could be.
 As priceless as love and loyalty are, I saw firsthand how easily they both could be sold in exchange for selfish ambition, even if the happiness that was sought from the deal only lasted for a few hours.
 The whole exchange cost me everything I invested in the name of love, and left me with absolutely nothing but a shattered heart and a bottle full of lonely, sad tears.

 When I started dating, I always remembered what my dad told me: “Don’t take any gifts from boys” and my mother: “boys only want sex from you and they’ll tell you anything to get it, especially I love you.”
 My first love was nothing like I imagined he would be from the perception my parents created in my mind.
 He bought me gifts all the time and I was hesitant to take them at first for fear of my father finding out, but I also knew nothing in life was free so he must want something from me.
 He got offended when I wouldn’t take the things he would buy me, so I asked him why he always wanted to spend money on me and he simply said, “…because I love you.”
 It took me a while to say it back, but I also saw he meant it because he kept telling me regardless if I said it back to him, and he continued buying me gifts.
 He never expected anything in return.
 He respected my body and didn’t pressure me to have sex with him.
-He showed me someone different from the picture of the boyfriend my parents painted in my head.
+He showed me someone different from the picture of the boyfriend my parents painted in my mind.

 As good as my first love was to me, I also learned what love was not from being in relationship with him.
 He respected me and spoiled me, but he was also very jealous, controlling and he wanted me to himself all the time and I didn’t like that about him.
 It was hard for me to separate from him because he treated me like a queen, I loved him and I knew he truly loved me, but it was something about that love that rubbed me the wrong way, and it became a turn off that I directly connected to him.
 I had enough of the control and I needed to be free, but my inexperience wouldn’t allow me to choose me, so I did something I rarely did at that time in my life and I asked God to show me what to do.
 Shortly after I prayed that prayer, he got orders over seas and I held on to our relationship for a few months, and then I let it go.